| 10:00 – 10:15 a.m. |

 - Veralto partnership: Under negotiation with owner of In-Situ ($435M), Hach, and OTT HydroMet — potential global distribution channel

-- Blended capital: NSF + $8.5M equity + $18M credit contracts + $20M fund in development with Total Impact Capital
+- Blended capital: NSF + $8.5M equity + $17M minimum credit contracts + $20M fund in development with Total Impact Capital ($12M verbal, led by Bridges Outcomes Partnerships)

 - Self-reinforcing model: Policy frameworks → monitoring demand → carbon market financing → sustained scaling without grant dependence